Stroke Care Program

 - Inpatient Rehab

-Grand View Hospital’s Acute Inpatient Rehab unit offers a intense physical rehab program offering a dedicated stroke trained physical therapist, occupational therapist and speech therapist, along with 24 hr care by registered nurses.
+Grand View Health’s Acute Inpatient Rehab unit offers a intense physical rehab program offering a dedicated stroke trained physical therapist, occupational therapist and speech therapist, along with 24 hr care by registered nurses.

-Grand View Hospital’s stroke program coordinator oversees the entire program, facilitating the most advanced stroke care delivery.
+Grand View Health’s stroke program coordinator oversees the entire program, facilitating the most advanced stroke care delivery.
 For further questions please call the stroke program coordinator at 215-453-4314.